jasongoodwin/topics/README.md

 # topics-rs
 A redis-pub/sub-inspired Rust demo/project showing an in memory topic store that publishes updates to consumers.

-This project is a demonstration only and is not intended for production use.
+This project is a demonstration, not intended for production use.
 See REDIS if you need something similar as the channels and pub/sub features are well developed.

 # Usage
 The server listens on `0.0.0.0:8889` by default, or you can pass in a single argument when starting the application:
 `cargo run 127.0.0.1:7777`

 ## How To Follow Along
 You can test the server by using `telnet`.
 (you may need to brew install telnet) https://formulae.brew.sh/formula/telnet